 - Authority: You want people to know, like, and trust you.
 How do you do that?
 Authoritative content consists of social media posts that position you as an expert in your field.
 This type of content shows your knowledge and expertise.
 For example, it could be a post sharing how many people your non-profit has helped so far this year.

 - News and community: This type of content would typically come from articles you find online.
 It’s a good idea to set up Google Alerts to get emails about what’s new in the community, and then share it with your followers.

 - Promotion: These social posts would promote your services or products.
 But you should also think outside of the box here.
 You could also promote an employee appreciation day or an upcoming fundraising event.

-- Inspiration: Personally, this is my favourite pillar.
+- Inspiration: Personally, this is my favorite pillar.
 It’s also the easiest to incorporate into your social media strategy.
-It can consist of inspirational quotes, thank-you messages to your donors or volunteers, or even thought-provoking questions for your followers.>
+It can consist of inspirational quotes, thank-you messages to your donors or volunteers, or even thought-provoking questions for your followers.

 That’s it!
 All you have to do is build your social media strategy based on these five pillars, and you’ll make a greater impact in no time.
 Social media for nonprofit will be easier than ever in 2019.
 Want to check it out?
 Watch a brief introduction here.

 Kerstin Heuer is a marketing consultant and founder of Non Profit Today.
 Since 2008 she has used the trifecta of branding, marketing, and design to help nonprofits communicate the heart of their organization, connect with their audiences, and achieve their missions.
 With over 25 years of industry experience and lessons learned from work on 500+ non-profit projects, Kerstin is skilled in collaborating with NPOs to make sure they have a clear message and the traction they need to spread it.
 Connect with her on Linkedin or email her at: firstname.lastname@example.org.